 Domestic Deferral Fee $15

-Graduate Badge Application Fee $10
+Graduate Badge Application Fee No Cost

 Applications may be submitted at any time and reviewed for admission.
 Applicants ineligible for entry into their selected term due to late submission may be admitted to a future term, as determined by the admitting program, or denied admission.
 International applicants requiring an F-1 visa may be deferred to a future term if immigration documents are not completed and verified with enough time to obtain a visa from the home country of the applicant, as determined by the Graduate School.